dacap/findinfiles-cpp/README.md

 files of the current directory and subdirectories.
 The idea is to solve the most common case of a typical `find | grep` command.
 It's not a replacement.
 It's not fully configurable.
 It's not what you want.
-It's what I need and it may be useful to you.
+It's what I need and it might be useful to you.

 ### Usage